CeaWasInUse/Synapse-X_Themes/readme.md

 <center>
-  # These themes are now discontinued.
-No further updates/releases will come.
+  <h2>These themes are now discontinued.
+No further updates/releases will come.</h2>
 </center>

 # My Synapse X Themes